 While just about any sauerkraut on your Reuben sandwich would be delicious, it’s important to note that for optimal health benefits, the kind of sauerkraut you’re looking for is the type that’s been traditionally fermented: it’s raw, unpasteurized, and smiling at you from the refrigerated isle of your grocery store—or from the crock or mason jar in your larder.
 You want those cultures in your kraut to be “live and active,” so your gut, your body, and your brain can be too.

-For more information about Lisbon Sauerkraut Days, August 10-12, 2017, visit SauerkrautDays.com.
+For more information about Lisbon Sauerkraut Days in August, visit SauerkrautDays.com.